The Dr Sarno Back Pain Relief Method,

 A great starting point for this is the writings of Harville Hendrix.
 He wrote the following books :

 The excellent book Molecules Of Emotion by Candáce Pert does a deep dive into the biochemistry of emotion.
-She gets a little too New Agey or solipsistic for me, but most of her book is very scientifically based and informative.
+She talks about numerous neurotransmitters and peptides coursing through our bloodstreams and adding a VAST range of nuance to the sensations and responses we generate.
+She gets a little too New Agey or solipsistic for me in one chapter, but most of her book is very scientifically based and informative.

-So we cannot actually “feel” directly what’s going on “in there.”
+So, to a great degree, we cannot directly “feel” what’s going on “in there.”
 We can only deduce what MIGHT or MUST be happening “in there” based on what we keep doing & seeing, usually over and over again.
 Even when it makes NO sense at all.

-The short story is we are attracted to people who will fulfill both our positive and negative impressions of our primary caregivers in early life.
+The short story from Harville Hendrix & Imago Theory is that we are attracted to people who will fulfill both our positive and negative impressions of our primary caregivers in early life.
 We seek people who have positive characteristics for obvious reasons.
 Yet we also seek people with negative characteristics in attempts to “go back” and heal upsets caused by — or at least associated with — our caregivers in earlier life.

-Additionally, early in life, we learn to modify our various behaviors to attract and encourage or appease or deflect, the behaviors of our primary caregivers.
-This usually unconscious behavior often manifests in ways not to our best advantage, producing emotional, and sometimes physical, stresses and strains we do not consciously acknowledge let alone know how to deal with.
+Additionally, early in life, we learn to modify our various behaviors to attract and encourage or appease or deflect the behaviors of our primary caregivers.
+This very often unconscious behavior often manifests in ways not to our best advantage, producing emotional, and sometimes physical, stresses and strains we do not consciously acknowledge let alone know how to deal with.

 Therein might be the source of much of the sub- or unconscious anger and/or rage some of us feel.
 We attract people who are prone to letting us down, to not providing what we need in a partner.
 And we “simmer” along in life, with the negative emotions building or boiling up, often without our even knowing it.

 This can lead to repression of the feelings and thoughts producing the desired or feared interactions with other human beings.
-And the closer they are to us, or the more important they are to our survival, the more those repressed feelings will affect our body-mind.
+And the closer they are to us, or the more important they are to our survival, the more those repressed feelings will be, and will affect our body-mind.

-My main point here is I believe the very same internal dynamics are at play with much or all of our adult life.
-We are affected by many inputs in early life, from many people, and they “make their mark” on the physiology of the unconscious brain and mind, and can be very difficult to even realize they’re there, let alone “fix” them.
+My main point here is, I believe the very same internal dynamics are at play with much or all of our adult life.
+We are affected by many inputs in early life, from many people, and they “make their mark” on the physiology of out unconscious brain and mind, and can be very difficult to even realize they’re there, let alone “fix” them.

 It is such phenomena that make certain Clients and Patients that much more difficult to “figure out.”
-And why such as the Dr Sarno Method are important for some of us to confront our REAL problems and then, hopefully, heal.
+And why methods such as the Dr. Sarno Method are important for some of us to confront our REAL problems and then, hopefully, heal.

 5.)
 YET … as J. Krishnamurti, the late, great anti-guru of East Indian descent said, it is not the past that gives meaning to the present moment.
-It is in the present moment, we give meaning to the past.
+It is in the present moment that we give meaning to the past.

-In that whole process, and beyond, it is our thinking, with its historically-based filters, messing with how we remember and unconsciously recirculate the past (even if the “thinking” is happening unconsciously), and therefore how we’re perceiving the present moment.
+In that whole process and beyond, it is our current thinking, with its historically-based filters, messing with how we remember and unconsciously recirculate the past (even if the “thinking” is happening unconsciously), and therefore how we’re perceiving the present moment.
 That’s what prevents us from easily changing it.

 What the unconscious mind wants to see, it will see, much or most of the time.